mliyanage/kickass-morning/docs/coding-guidelines.md

 - **Ask before making changes**
 Always wait until I give clear instructions before changing or building.
 Sometimes I want to have a conversation with you and understand the options before jumping and changing the code or implementing new code.

+- **This app is in Production now**
+Make sure that you don't change ANYTHING unless I specifically ask you to change.
+Alwasy ask before making any change.